P. C. "Pete" Pearson: Death

-In the summer of 1929 Pearson became ill and tests revealed he had stomach cancer.
+After an operation for appendicitis Pearson died of complications in the Kampala hospital on 10 September 1929 at the age of 52.
 Pearson had confided in Sir William Gowers that upon his death he would like a small monument to his memory in the Bakumi district on an escarpment that overlooks Lake Albert at a place beside the road between Masindi and Butiaba.
 It was from this spot, which offers panoramic views of the area, that Pearson used to sit and look for elephants through field glasses.
-After a short illness, Pearson died in the Kampala hospital on 10 September 1929, Sir William honoured Pearson's request and, upon consulting the Prince of Wales, established a fund for those who wished to contribute to Pearson's memorial, many people including the Prince of Wales contributed and the monument was erected.
+Sir William honoured Pearson's request and, upon consulting the Prince of Wales, established a fund for those who wished to contribute to Pearson's memorial, many people including the Prince of Wales contributed and the monument was erected.

 Description

 Physique

-Pearson was said to be a tall, heavily build man, standing over 6 ft tall, who sported an enormous moustache.
+Pearson was said to be a tall, square-shouldered man, standing over 6 ft tall, who sported an enormous moustache.
 Pearson, like the other hunters of Lado, was a fit man, always hunting on foot, he would walk between 20 and 30 mi a day following a single bull elephant.

 Character

 Pearson was respected and admired by his fellow hunters, but most people who knew him found him to be brusque and uncommunicative.
-Pearson was said to lead a spartan life, enjoying only one luxury being fine champagne, every time he returned from safari he would drink a large number bottles.
+Pearson was said to lead a spartan life, enjoying only one luxury being fine champagne, every time he returned from safari he would drink a large number of bottles.